BALI, INDONESIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

-During our latest trip to Indonesia, we used the bus train and boat to visit major provinces and cities.
+During our latest trip to Indonesia, we used the bus train, and boat to visit major provinces and cities.
 However, I guess for anyone who would visit Bali, you must take a domestic flight.
 Direct flights to Bali are available in most major cities in Indonesia.
-Various airlines such as Air Asia, Wings Air, Sriwijaya Air, Citi Link, and Garuda caters to various routes within Indonesia.
+Various airlines such as Air Asia, Wings Air, Sriwijaya Air, Citi Link, and Garuda cater to various routes within Indonesia.

 From Java to Bali by Boat

 If you are from Java you can travel by boat to reach Bali.
 You need to go to East Java and proceed to Ketapang Port and take PELNI Ferries to reach the Gilimanuk port in Bali.
 Gilimanuk is the only port that serves the 2 islands.
 Travel time is approximately 30 to 45 minutes to cross the water.
 While the ship is relatively safe for travel, most tourists gave it unfavorable reviews, especially in terms of sanitation and poor facilities.

 From Lombok or Gili island to Bali by Boat